 The SNES Doom is interesting for a number of reasons - it had a spiffy red cartridge, for one thing, and came with XBAND support for online multiplayer - but most notable is that it doesn't run under the actual Doom engine, instead using a custom "Reality engine" built for the port.

 As such, it fares quite a bit better than what one might expect, managing to bring over most of the game with more accurate level geometry than most of the 90s console ports and only cutting a few levels along the way.
 It's also fully uncensored and has a pretty rockin' version of the soundtrack.

 That said, the ugly graphics, lousy draw distance, poor framerate, and removal of several important features (including circle-strafing and monster infighting) render it a pretty miserable experience when playing it today, but it's still an impressive technical achievement that pushes the SNES (and the SuperFX chip) to its absolute limits, plus the programmer released the source code to the public in 2020.

 And hey, it's still better than the 3DO version...

 Rage/Reality Engine written by Randy Linden.
 Special thanks to my loving wife, Jodi Harvey.

-Also, the Episode 1 sky texture (stored as an uncompressed 8bpp graphic at 0x8000) contains an additional message that is not actually visible in game without somehow clipping outside of the boundaries of the map:
+Also, the Episode 1 sky texture (stored as an uncompressed 8bpp graphic at 0x8000) contains an additional message that is not actually visible in-game without somehow clipping outside the boundaries of the map:

 A small amount of uncompiled source code can be found in the data for several music tracks.
 This is only visible in SPC RAM after the data has been decompressed from ROM.